Mmm, french fries.

 Start Cooking the Fries in the Air Fryer

-For me, I set it for 25 minutes and just check it every 5 minutes or so, shaking them around in the basket each time I check them.
+For me, I set it for 25 minutes and just check it every 5 minutes or so, shaking it around in the basket each time I check it.

 Drain the Extra Juice